oconnor0/BeaconRoad/Book/426-Combat.md

 * *You restore HP equal to the regenerating Quality Level + your Tier.*

-While **Resistant** *(quality level 3)*, you suffer half damage from one chosen damage type.
-You only need to Resist one of the damage types in an attack to take half damage.
+While **Resistant** *(quality level 3)*, you suffer half damage from one chosen Energy Type.
+You only need to Resist one of the Energy Types in an attack to take half damage.

 While **Sheltered** *(quality level 4)*, you gain **+5 Defense** and Resistance to all damage types.